 eggbeater, wood, paper, light, gears, motor, wires, rug

 This project charts a journey in invention.
-Fascinated by the pre-cinema device called the mutoscope (a coin-activated, mechanically-operated flip book), I set out to make one.
+Fascinated by the pre-cinema device called the Mutoscope (a coin-activated, hand-driven parlor amusement that worked on the "flip book" principle), I set out to make one.
 Click through the images below to read a story I wrote while thinking through the project:

-During my research, I learned that Thomas Edison had sued the mutoscope inventors because their device was a threat to his kinetoscope, which operated similarly but used a fixed-speed motor to move the images at a constant rate.
+During my research, I learned that Thomas Edison had sued the Mutoscope inventors because their device was a threat to his kinetoscope, which operated similarly but used a fixed-speed motor to move the images at a constant rate.
 Edison lost the suit, and good for that, because he was a big bully in the inventor world and, to me, the enemy.
 But back to my project.
-I wanted to make a mutoscope, and so I did.
-Here it is early on, with just the right side animation figured out, and the device housed in a foam-core mock-up of the final display (click the arrow in the middle of the image).
+I wanted to make a Mutoscope, and so I did.
+Here it is early on, with just the right side animation figured out, and the device housed in a foam-core mock-up of the final display (click the arrow in the middle of the image to play the video).

 There was a lot to figure out, so I decided to first try making a motor-driven device, and then I'd tackle the "variable-speed" part.
 But that process alone took a couple months and somewhere in the mess of wires and do-hickeys, I lost sight of my goal.
 In the end, there was no dimmer switch, no variable speed motor.
 I had, however, attached a gear system and motor, and built an electrical circuit that was pretty clever: when the viewer stood on a rug in front of the device, it turned on, as did a light in the ceiling of the display.
-I proudly exhibited my device, which turned out to be, in actuality, a kinetoscope.
+I proudly exhibited my device, only to realize later that it wasn't really a Mutoscope, but a kinetoscope.